ninoNinkovic/LiveStamps/README.md

 * **Built-in Help** - Python format() & srtftime() live reference and data dump to test new designs
 * **Flexible Regexes** - Custom per stamp or global "auto" regex patterns, its up to you!

+**COMING SOON: Language Specific Code Snippets and Definitions:**

+A great potential use for LiveStamps exists in the ability to switch between stamp defenitions depending on the document you are working with.
+Definition files containing javascript, SASS, PHP snippets will be easily accessible through the menu.

+Document type detection/auto menu generation is already implemented, it is for the most part a matter of simply writing the definition files:

+**Assistance creating Language specific definition files with code snippets would be very much appreciated!**

 #### Installation:

 ```